starryeyez024/patternfly-atomic/source/_patterns/templates/typography/vertical-rhythm.md

 title: Vertical Rhythm
 ---
 ## Overview
 Vertical Rhythm offers a vertical flow for pages that have content that live outside of components.
-When the class .vertical-rhythm is applied all typography level tags will receive a bottom margin.
+When the class .pf-vertical-rhythm is applied all typography level tags will receive a margin.
 All headings will also be given the appropriate size and weight.

 ## Usage